Observation of photon-induced $W^+W^-$ production in $pp$ collisions at $\sqrt{s}=13$ TeV using the ATLAS detector: Results

 The normalisation of the backgrounds from DY and \ppWW\ processes are free parameters in the fit.
 The expected elastic \yyll\ and \yyWW\ event yields for $\ntrk=0$ are multiplied by the signal modelling correction discussed in Section~\ref{sec:sigmodel}, which is obtained as described within the fit to preserve the experimental correlations correctly.
 The event yield for the \yyWW\ signal process is also multiplied by a signal strength that is a free parameter in the fit.
 Systematic uncertainties are included in the fit as nuisance parameters constrained by Gaussian functions.
 The fit can only constrain the sum of the backgrounds, since the background composition is similar in events selected with $\ntrk=0$ and those selected with $1\leq\ntrk\leq4$.
 Overall, the uncertainty in the sum of their yields is dominated by the systematic uncertainties assigned to events selected with $\ntrk=0$.
 In this fit, the background-only hypothesis is expected to be rejected with a significance of \sigmaexp\ standard deviations.

 Table~\ref{tab:yields} gives an overview of the number of data events compared to background and signal event yields in the different regions after the fit.
 The data yield in the signal region is 307, compared with 132 background events predicted by the best-fit result.
-The normalisations of the $WW$ and the DY background are constrained with the help of the control regions and are scaled by \betaWW\ and \betaDY, respectively.
+The normalisations of the $WW$ and the DY background are constrained with the help of the control regions to be \betaWW\ and \betaDY, respectively.

-By fitting the data and background event yields in the signal and control regions, the background-only hypothesis is rejected with a significance of \sigmaobs\ standard deviations, assuming that the systematic uncertainties are Gaussian-distributed up to large values.
+By fitting the signal and background event yields in the signal and control regions, the background-only hypothesis is rejected with a significance of \sigmaobs\ standard deviations, assuming that the systematic uncertainties are Gaussian-distributed up to large values.
 A signal strength of $\muobs$ is measured relative to the yield of elastic \yyWW\ events predicted by \Herwig\ scaled by the signal modelling correction to account for all photon-induced production mechanisms in a phase space with no tracks associated with the interaction vertex.
 These results constitute the observation of photon-induced $WW$ production in $pp$ collisions, a process for which only evidence with significances of 3.0~$\sigma$~\cite{STDM-2015-10} and 3.6~$\sigma$~\cite{CMS-FSQ-13-008} was previously reported.

 Figure~\ref{fig:ptemuplots} shows two \ptemu\ distributions: on the left for events with $1\leq\ntrk\leq4$ associated with the interaction vertex, and, on the right, for events with the exclusivity requirement of no tracks.
 The boundary between low- and high-\ptemu\ control and signal regions is at 30~\GeV.
 The distributions in Figure~\ref{fig:ptemuplots} include the fitted normalisations and nuisance parameters described above; the resulting predictions are in good agreement with the data.
 Figure~\ref{fig:signalmodel_aux} shows the distribution of the number of reconstructed tracks for $\ptemu>30$~\GeV.